How It Works

 Step 1: Pick a location

-Choose a brewery, bar, restaurant, or public space with tables and a relaxed environment
+Choose a brewery, restaurant, bar, coffee shop, community center, or other public space with tables and a relaxed environment.

 Step 2: Choose a day and time

-Consistency is key — weekly or bi-weekly meetups grow the fastest
+Consistency is key.
+Weekly or bi-weekly meetups tend to grow the fastest.

 Step 3: Make sure the venue is okay with it

-Most places are happy to have a group, especially on slower nights
+Most venues are happy to host a card-playing group, especially on slower nights.

 Step 4: Post it in the Facebook group